Portfolio

 5. Data Security

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
-All information you provide to us is stored on our secure servers behind firewalls.
+All information you provide to us is stored on our secure servers behind firewalls.6.
+Changes to Our Privacy Policy

-By using the Form, you agree to the terms and conditions of this Privacy Policy.
+To ask questions or comment about this privacy policy and our privacy practices, contact us at: [email protected]By using the Form, you agree to the terms and conditions of this Privacy Policy.
 If you do not agree to these terms and conditions, please do not use the Form.
 We reserve the right, at our sole discretion, to change, modify, add or remove portions of this policy at any time.Your continued use of the Form following the posting of changes to this policy will mean that you accept those changes.Thank you for choosing The Benk Group, LLC.